RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Substance and Container Classification

 \subsection{Feature Extraction and Model Training}

 We partition our data into 2 second windows, corresponding to a single RoboCAP Gripper closing action.
-In each window of data, for each electrode, $e$, the measured capacitance values, $c_{e}\in\mathbb{R}^{200}$, are used to calculate the first order gradient, $c_{e}^{\prime}\in\mathbb{R}^{200}$, using finite differencing.
-We concatenate the capacitance values and derivatives for all 10 electrodes to obtain our input feature vector, $f = [c_{1}, c_{1}^{\prime}, c_{2}, c_{2}^{\prime},...,c_{10}, c_{10}^{\prime}] \in\mathbb{R}^{4000}$.
-In total, there are 2430 data samples (10 iterations per substance-container pair * 3 days * 81 classes) used for training and 810 samples (10 iterations per substance-container * 1 day * 81 classes) within the holdout test set.
-We standardized the training features (zero mean and unit standard deviation) and applied the computed fit to the test set.
-We trained a Random Forest Classifier (RFC) with default hyperparameters on the training samples and evaluated its performance on the holdout set.
+In each window of data, for each electrode, $e$, the measured capacitance values, $c_{e}\in\mathbb{R}^{200}$, are used as input features.
+We concatenate the capacitance values for all 10 electrodes to obtain our input feature vector, $f = [c_{1}, c_{2}, ..., c_{10}] \in\mathbb{R}^{2000}$}.
+In total, there are 3240 data samples (10 iterations per substance-container pair * 4 days * 81 classes).

+We use two different methods to split the dataset into training and test for evaluation, (1) We randomly take 75\% of them as training and validation dataset, 25\% as test dataset (with a same number of samples for each substance-container pair); (2) We take the first 3 days data as training and validation dataset, the remaining day as test dataset.
+We then standardize the training features (zero mean and unit standard deviation) and apply the computed fit to the test set.

+We use the residual multi-layer perceptron~\cite{haykin1998neural, he2016deep} as the main architecture of our classifier.
+The model first maps input features to a hidden representation using a 256-node fully connected layer with a ReLU activation function.
+The transformed features are then processed through a stack of 4 residual blocks, each consisting of a 256-node fully connected layer with ReLU activation and a residual connection followed by ReLU to preserve information flow.
+Finally, the output is mapped to the number of classes through a fully connected layer, producing logits for classification.
+We train our model using the Adam Optimizer, with full-batch training, a learning rate of $10^{-3}$, weight decay of $10^{-2}$ and Cross Entropy Loss as the loss function.
+The results are described in Section~\ref{sec:results}.